ARTS-Laboratory/IoT-Water-Level-Sensor/system_development/Cellular/v0.2/README.md

 ### PCB's

 To use this sensor, you will have to assemble custom PCB's.
-All the schematics can be found in the Datalogging and Power PCB folders and parts list.
+The PCB's were designed using the [KiCad](https://www.kicad.org/) software, a free-to-use PCB editor.
+All the schematics can be found in the Datalogging and Power PCB folders under the file name .kicad_sch.
+The provided parts list references the .kicad_sch files so that you can know how to assemble the PCB on your own.
+Datasheets for each part can also be found within the .kicad_sch file.
 We have ordered PCB's from [OSH Park](https://oshpark.com/) and have liked the results.
 Simply drag and drop the .kicad_pcb file from the PCB folder into OSH Park to create a PCB!

 # Assembly Instructions